inspire-eu-validation/view-service/iso-19128/at09-getcapabilities-view-service-metadata-in-dicovery-service.md

   * If scenario 1,

-    * Check if [MetadataUrl](#metadataUrl) element exists.
+    * Check that [MetadataUrl](#metadataUrl) element exists.
 Otherwise the test fails.

   * Regardless of the scenario, if [MetadataUrl](#metadataUrl) exists,

     * Send a request to get the metadata document.

-        * Check if the metadata document obtained is correct.
+        * Check that the metadata document obtained is correct.

   * If a metadata for the view service exists,